Supporting your health naturally at all stages of your life with holistic therapies

 I am a reflexologist and shiatsu practitioner and I practice therapies at the new and lovely treat-norwich Complementary Healthcare Clinic which is situated on the ground floor at Capitol House in Heigham Street, which is near to the city centre and there is car parking within a few minutes walk.
-If you haven't discovered it already treat-norwich is well worth a visit.
+If you haven't discovered it already treat-norwich is well worth a visit. if you are looking for reflexology to improve your wellbeing, pregnancy reflexology fertility reflexology or hypnotherapy in Norwich you have come to the right place.
 My therapy room is a calm space where you can relax and revitalise .

 As a complementary therapist for more than 25 years and reflexologist for 16 years, I am highly qualified and experienced and I offer:

 A short consultation is included in your first appointment so that we can discuss your individual needs and I can plan your care holistically, creating an effective programme for you, using one particular therapy or a combination of therapeutic practices.
 I’m happy to answer any of your questions before, during or after the practice, to put your mind and body completely at ease.

 If you would like any of the following: